 I ran my first 5k in September and I stopped right after.

-Oh sure, I would run here and there but my motivation was kinda kaput.
+Oh sure, I would run here and there, but my motivation was kinda kaput.

 Then I stopped altogether.

-Then my “cheat day” started to creep into Saturday.
+Then my “cheat day” crept into Saturday.

 And part of Friday night.